Severswoed/GlowStatus-Site/README.md

 - 🏠 **Homepage** - App overview, features, and download links
 - 📋 **Terms of Service** - Legal terms for app usage
 - 🔒 **Privacy Policy** - Privacy practices and OAuth information

+## Support the Project

+If you enjoy GlowStatus and would like to buy me a coffee, you can support the project:

+☕ **CashApp**: $severswoed

 ## Local Development